ntoll/programmer_pythonical/README.rst

     And *while* controls the flow, creating code blocks often circular. [x3]

     [Solo]
-    With distutils it is a breeze to make my code intstallable, Despite the fact that Py P. I. is often not contactable, But still in matters programable, functional and logical, I am the very model of a programmer Pythonical.
+    With distutils it is a breeze to make my code installable, Despite the fact that Py P. I. is often not contactable, But still in matters programmable, functional and logical, I am the very model of a programmer Pythonical.

     [Chorus]
-    But still in matters programable, functional and logical, [S]he is the very model of a programmer Pythonical.
+    But still in matters programmable, functional and logical, [S]he is the very model of a programmer Pythonical.

 Lilypond source files to generate a PDF of the musical score and associated midi file can be found in the ``src`` directory.